January 31, 2018 Weather Forecast

 Hilo

-Overnight: Scattered showers after 5am.
+Today: A 50 percent chance of showers after noon.
 Widespread haze.
-Partly cloudy, with a low around 63.
-Calm wind.
-Chance of precipitation is 40%.
+Mostly sunny, with a high near 80.
+Calm wind becoming east 5 to 7 mph.
+New precipitation amounts of less than a tenth of an inch possible.

-Wednesday: Scattered showers.
+Tonight: A 40 percent chance of showers before midnight.
 Widespread haze.
-Partly sunny, with a high near 79.
-Calm wind becoming southeast around 5 mph in the morning.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.
+Partly cloudy, with a low around 64.
+Calm wind becoming south southwest 5 to 8 mph after midnight.

-Wednesday Night: Scattered showers.
+Thursday: A 40 percent chance of showers after noon.
 Widespread haze.
-Mostly cloudy, with a low around 67.
-South southeast wind 5 to 7 mph.
-Chance of precipitation is 50%.
+Partly sunny, with a high near 80.
+Breezy, with a south southeast wind 8 to 16 mph, with gusts as high as 22 mph.
 New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Overnight: Isolated showers after 4am.
-Widespread haze.
-Partly cloudy, with a low around 61.
-Southeast wind around 7 mph.
-Chance of precipitation is 20%.
+Today: A 20 percent chance of showers.
+Mostly sunny, with a high near 79.
+South southwest wind 5 to 8 mph becoming light and variable in the afternoon.

-Wednesday: Isolated showers.
-Widespread haze.
-Mostly sunny, with a high near 80.
-South wind around 8 mph.
-Chance of precipitation is 20%.
+Tonight: A 20 percent chance of showers.
+Partly cloudy, with a low around 62.
+Light and variable wind.

-Wednesday Night: Scattered showers.
-Widespread haze.
-Mostly cloudy, with a low around 65.
-South wind around 8 mph.
-Chance of precipitation is 30%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+Thursday: A 30 percent chance of showers, mainly after noon.
+Partly sunny, with a high near 79.
+Calm wind becoming west 5 to 7 mph.
+New precipitation amounts of less than a tenth of an inch possible.

 Waimea